MeV to multi-TeV thermal WIMPs: most conservative limits: Conclusions

-Instead of two-body annihilation channels if the WIMP possesses multi-body annihilation channels, including those involving dark sector particles~\cite{Pospelov:2007mp,Berlin:2016gtr,Evans:2017kti,Hooper:2019xss}, the upper-limits on the annihilation cross-section are even weaker~\cite{Ibarra:2012dw,Elor:2015tva,Elor:2015bho}.
+Note that, instead of two-body annihilation channels if the WIMP possesses multi-body annihilation channels, including those involving dark sector particles~\cite{Pospelov:2007mp,Berlin:2016gtr,Evans:2017kti,Hooper:2019xss}, the upper-limits on the total $\langle \sigma v \rangle$ are even weaker~\cite{Ibarra:2012dw,Elor:2015tva,Elor:2015bho}.
 Furthermore, for WIMP annihilations dominated by $p$-wave processes, $\langle \sigma v \rangle$ is proportional to the square of the DM relative velocity, whose value in the present day galaxies is suppressed by a few orders of magnitude compared to its value at freeze-out.
-Hence, in such cases, the relic density constraint becomes less restrictive, in terms of the present value of $\langle \sigma v \rangle$~\cite{Boudaud:2018oya,Arguelles:2019ouk}.
-This further strengthens our claim that generic thermal WIMPs in the entire 10 MeV - 100 TeV range, are still consistent with all observational data.
+Hence, in such cases, the relic density constraint becomes less restrictive, in terms of the present value of $\langle \sigma v \rangle$~\cite{PhysRevD.99.061302,Arguelles:2019ouk}~\footnote{Although the annihilation cross-section of fermionic scalar portal DM is p-wave suppressed, their scattering cross-section with protons is unsuppressed~\cite{Lopez-Honorez:2012tov}, thereby leading to direct search constraints on the parameter space of such DM candidate~\cite{Arcadi:2019lka,Arcadi:2021mag}.}.
+A similar relaxation is expected if co-annihilations contribute to thermal freeze-out.
+These further strengthen our claim that, in general, thermal WIMPs in the entire 10 MeV - 100 TeV range, are still consistent with all observational data.